The People Want Accountability: The Case for an Independent Senate Ethics Body

 The Senate Ethics Committee Routinely Reports Little to No Follow Through

-Every year, the committee’s shortcomings are highlighted upon the release of their annual report, detailing the amount of ethics investigations they conduct into potential violations.
+Every year, the committee’s shortcomings are highlighted upon the release of their annual report, which details how many allegations of ethics violations they receive, how many preliminary investigations they conduct, how many violations they identify and how many allegations they dismiss.

 The ineffectiveness of the Senate Ethics Committee extends beyond the last few years — Campaign Legal Center (CLC) has been pointing out its shortcomings for over a decade.